 This combined degree is administered on behalf of the Richard Ivey School of Business and the Department of Economics in the Faculty of Social Science.

-The combined program is a five-year program leading to a BA in Honors Business Administration (HBA) and a BA Honors Specialization in Politics, Philosophy, and Economics – Economics Concentration (PPE- E).
+The combined program is a five-year program leading to a BA in Honours Business Administration (HBA) and a BA Honours Specialization in Politics, Philosophy, and Economics – Economics Concentration (PPE- E).

 In Year 1 students complete the general first year program including the first year prerequisites for admission to PPE-E. In Year 2 they register in the normal curriculum for the PPE-E module.
 In Year 3, students are registered in the HBA program.
 Students are registered in the combined program in Years 4 and 5.
 Admission requirements for the combined program are outlined below.

 To be eligible for consideration for admission to the combined program, in the first two years students must complete a minimum of 10.0 courses including Business Administration 2257.
 In Year 1 they must complete the admission requirements as specified in the current Academic Calendar for entry into the Honours Specialization in Politics, Philosophy, and Economics - Economics Concentration (PPE-E) offered by the Department of Economics.

 Admission to the PPE-E Honours Specialization module occurs at the end of Year 1.
 The requirements are: Completion of first-year requirements with no failures.
 Students must complete 3.0 principal courses, including Economics 1021A/B and Economics 1022A/B, Political Science 1020E, and 1.0 Philosophy course(s) at the 1000 level, with an average of at least 75% and no mark less than 70%, plus 2.0 additional courses at the 1000 level.
 Students must also have successfully completed one of: Calculus 1000A/B, or Calculus 1500A/B with a mark of at least 60%.